 Amazon Web Services EBS Volumes provides the block level storage volumes of Amazon EC2 instances.
 EBS volumes are highly available and reliable storage volumes that can be attached to the EC2 instances of the same Availability Zone over AWS internal network.
 Elastic Block Storage (EBS) is a storage service that is backed by network-connected block storage.
 So IOPS performance of an EBS volume is measured by the network throughput between the instance and EBS volume.

-There are two kinds of EBS volumes available:
+Two kinds of EBS volumes available

-Standard Volumes offer cost effective storage and can deliver approximately 100 IOPS on average, or burst of hundreds of IOPS.
+Standard Volumes offer cost-effective storage and can deliver approximately 100 IOPS on average, or burst of hundreds of IOPS.
 Standard Volumes size can range between 1 GB to 1 TB.

 Provisioned IOPS (PIOPS) Volumes are designed for heavy I/O intensive workloads like databases and consistent high I/O throughput.
 You can specify an IOPS rate when you create the volume.
 PIOPS Volumes size can range between 10 GB and 1 TB.